Chapter 7: Corrosive Chemicals and Allergens

 - Wear a face shield in addition to goggles when there is a likelihood of splash or spray.

 Hydrofluoric acid is highly corrosive to body tissue, even in dilute solutions, and higher exposures can produce serious systemic toxicity.
 Burns involving greater than 25 square inches have the potential to cause serious system toxicity or death due to hypocalcemia.
 Avoid exposure to HF by all routes.
-Personnel using hydrofluoric acid must be specifically trained prior to use, and special work practices must be implemented to prevent exposure to HF (consult the UNR Chemical Hygiene Officer for assistance).
+Personnel using hydrofluoric acid must be specifically trained prior to use, and special work practices must be implemented to prevent exposure to HF (consult the University Chemical Hygiene Officer for assistance).
 Users of HF should consult the web links below for additional information.
 Always seek immediate medical attention if skin contact, eye contact, or inhalation occurs.

 Note: EH&S provides calcium gluconate gel upon request (while supplies last) for first aid treatment of hydrofluoric acid skin burns.